-Crispy Pan Fried Asian Salmon Cakes are a delicious easy to prepare meal for breakfast, lunch or dinner!
+Crispy Pan Fried Salmon Cakes with Canned Salmon are a delicious easy to prepare meal for breakfast, lunch or dinner!

 This recipe lends itself to being reinvented with all sorts of different flavors.
 But this one with asian flavors and served with a fresh asian inspired dipping sauce is my personal favorite.